 (d) Inappropriate treatment of water/ice phase;

-(e) instrument for example, stem heat conduction in the wet-bulb thermometer;
+(e) Intrinsic design weaknesses of instruments: for example, stem heat conduction in the wet-bulb thermometer;

-(f) , failure to achieve stable equilibrium;
+(f) Slow response time of instrument, or failure to achieve stable equilibrium in operation;

-(g) Inappropriate sampling and/or averaging intervals
+(g) Inappropriate sampling and/or averaging intervals;

+(h) Hysteresis: Many humidity measuring instruments indicate differently depending on whether they approach the condition after having previously been wetter, or dryer;

+(i) Long-term drift between calibrations, particularly for electronic humidity measuring instruments in high RH environments;

+(j) Radiant heating of the humidity sensor to above the air temperature: for example, due to heating from a radiation screen that is itself warmed by solar radiation;

+(k) Error of any kind in temperature measurement, if the temperature value is used in calculating other humidity quantities (for example, calculating dew point from relative humidity).

-The time constant of the sensor, the time-averaging of the output and the data requirement should be consistent.
+The time constant of the sensor (see section 4.8.1), the time-averaging of the output and the data requirement should be consistent.

-The different types of humidity vary in their susceptibility to, and the significance of, each of the above; further discussion will be found in the appropriate sections of this hapter.
+The different types of humidity measuring instruments vary in their susceptibility to, and the significance of, each of the above; further discussion will be found in the appropriate sections of this Chapter.

 4.1.4.4 Maintenance: general comments

+The vast majority of commercially available hygrometers have operating manuals freely available online.
+These are generally a good source of guidance for maintenance of instruments, and manufacturers are generally willing and able to advise about particular questions.

 The following maintenance procedures should be considered:

-(a) Cleanliness: and housings should be kept clean.
-Some , for example, chilled-mirror and hair hygrometers, may be cleaned with distilled water and this should be carried out regularly.
-Others, notably those having some form of electrolyte coating, but also some with a polymeric substrate, .
+(a) Cleanliness: Instruments and housings should be kept clean.
+Some humidity measuring instruments, for example, chilled-mirror and hair hygrometers, may be cleaned with distilled water and this should be carried out regularly.
+Others, notably those having some form of electrolyte coating, but also some with a polymeric substrate, should never be cleaned.
 The provision of clear instructions for observers and maintenance staff is vital;

-(b) alibration of field instruments: Regular calibration is required for all humidity in the field.
+(b) Calibration of field instruments: Regular calibration is required for all humidity measuring instruments in the field.
+A calibration identifies any errors in readings, by comparison against a reference.
+Such errors are ideally addressed by applying corrections (for example by adjustment, for an electronic hygrometer).
+Any uncorrected errors need to be considered as part of the uncertainty of the measurement.
+Calibrations should be made using a reference with metrological traceability (BIPM, 2012) to a national standard wherever possible.

+(c) Checking of field instruments is useful in between calibrations.
+A check against another instrument can be used to assess consistent operation.
+Results of checks are usually assessed according to a tolerance or criterion based on the uncertainties of the two instruments being compared.

+Field hygrometers can conveniently be checked using a calibrated electronic hygrometer.
+An instrument used for such checks should be equilibrated to the local ambient temperature, and should have a response time well within the period allowed for the check.

-Saturated salt solutiont is difficult to be confident about their use in the field.
+Saturated salt solution systems are commercially available to be used for either checking or calibration.
+However, they must be equilibrated to the ambient temperature, and the salt mixture itself may need additional equilibration time to generate the correct humidity.
+It is difficult to be confident about their use in the field, unless used together with a transfer standard (calibrated hygrometer).